Maggggie/jargon/drafts/component1.md

 ### 1. Create the Visualforce Page:

-Open up the developer console by clicking on the gear in the upper right hand corner of your homepage, and then clicking: "Developer Console".
+Open up the developer console by clicking on the gear in the upper right hand corner of your homepage, and then click: "Developer Console."
 Once you have the developer console open, create a new visualforce page to hold our chatter feed.

 ![alt text](https://s3-us-west-2.amazonaws.com/salesforcejeff/component1/1.png)